jamesvovos/game-dev-custom-project/README.md

 ```

 ## 3. Run the game executable
-Once the Make command has been run successfully, there should be a pengl32.exe application ready to run in the projects root directy.
+Once the Make command has been run successfully, there should be a pengl32.exe application ready to run in the projects root directory.

 ![PenglExampleImage](https://i.postimg.cc/MGNhXLk3/pengl.png)